jonkwee/cf-for-k8s-on-vm/README.md

 ## Warning
 - The VM is set to start up with 12 cpus and 20GB of RAM.
 You can configure the starting numbers in the Vagrantfile but I only have success starting up cf-for-k8s using 20GB of RAM.

+## Pending Work
+- Need to research how to share a VPN network with the VM.
+Currently, if you are on VPN, the network within the VM is borked and all network calls will fail.
+- cf authentication is still not working as expected.